How to Keep Books for a Small Business

 There are many benefits to keeping good records.
 Here are some that were discussed:

-- It helps you to keep track of your business accounts so you can make knowledgeable decisions
+- Helps you to keep track of your business accounts so you can make knowledgeable decisions

 - Allows you to fulfill legal obligations at tax time

-- Keeps a systematic record of financial transactions and creates financial reports
+- Keeps a systematic record of financial transactions and create financial reports

-- It provides a way for you to get investment advice from business advisors
+- Provides a way for you to get investment advice from business advisors

 - Keeps track of business assets